Stock markets surge on trade-war ceasefire

 At a high stakes G20 dinner meeting Donald Trump and Xi Jinping agreed to a 90-day ceasefire on further trade tariff escalation.

-Australia's ASX-200 jumped 1.6 per cent as investors bet that the trade news would be good for mining stocks.
+But across Asia the reaction was stronger.
+Australia's ASX-200 jumped 1.8 per cent in early trading as investors bet that the trade news would be good for mining stocks.

+Hong Kong's Hang Seng surged 2.8 per cent and the Shanghai Composite index jumped 2.9 per cent.
+Japan's Nikkei 225 index climbed 1.4 per cent and the Kospi in South Korea jumped 1.8 per cent.
+Shares also rallied in Taiwan, Singapore, Indonesia and the Philippines.

-Wall Street futures also pointed to a big lift when US markets open tonight.
+Wall Street futures pointed to a big lift when US markets open tonight.

 The US had been scheduled to increased tariffs on US$200 billion worth of Chinese goods from January 1, but that's now been paused.